PardeepSB/DigitalAudioWorkstation-DAW-/README.md

 ## Code Limitations:

-* Some of the effects are limited by their slider, limitations are set by us (range of slider values)
+* Some of the effects are limited by their slider, limitations are static (range of slider values in specified range)

-* Need the signal to have one column with all the data for us to apply the audio effects (size error if input is a 2D matrix/array)
-  (some files contain layered audio, 2+ rows in input signal, we convert to 1 column signal before applying any effects)
+* Need the signal to have one column with all the data to apply the audio effects (size error if input is a 2D matrix/array) (some files contain stereo audio, 2+ rows in input signal.
+They're converted to 1 column signal before applying any effects)

 * Need to apply the effects in a certain order in order for the code to work (need to maintain a certain number of columns to apply certain effects)